psimsa/git-tools/README.md

 - `--use-branch, -b <branch>`: Use specific branch instead of master/main

 ### `git repo tidy-branch`
-Creates a clean, squashed commit from your current branch and rebases it onto another branch (master/main by default).
+Creates a clean, squashed commit from your current branch by recreating it from another branch (master/main by default) and merging your changes.
 The process includes:
 1. Creating a backup branch from the current branch
 2. Deleting the current branch
 3. Recreating it from the target branch